TheProdigyLeague/Code.exe/1mm0r4l/ README.md

-# Insecure Deserialization
+# Insecure De-serialization

 > Serialization is the process of turning some object into a data format that can be restored later.
+(OS.FS)
-People often serialize objects in order to save them to storage, or to send as part of communications.
-Deserialization is the reverse of that process -- taking data structured from some format, and rebuilding it into an object - OWASP
+> Machines serialize objects in order to save them to storage. or Humans send them as a part of communications.
+> De-serialization is the reverse of that reserve -- taking data structured from some format, and rebuilding it into an object - OWASP

-Check the following sub-sections, located in other files :
+## Check the following sub-sections, located in other files :

 * [Java deserialization : ysoserial, ...](Java.md)
 * [PHP (Object injection) : phpggc, ...](PHP.md)
 * [Ruby : universal rce gadget, ...](Ruby.md)
 * [Python : pickle, ...](Python.md)

-## References
+### References

 * [Github - ysoserial](https://github.com/frohoff/ysoserial)
 * [Github - ysoserial.net](https://github.com/pwntester/ysoserial.net)